course-details-portlet

 Course content

-This course will address issues of cultural and social relevance, drawing on methodologies and concepts from sociolinguistics and/or translation studies and/or historical studies and/or literary studies.
-A more detailed description of the academic content will be available in the reading list at the beginning of the semester.
+A more detailed description of the academic content will be available along with the reading list at the beginning of the semester.

 Learning outcome